TritonBots RoboCup SSL Team

 Mechanical

-- • Prototype and test subsystem designs
+- • Evaluate and refine mechanical designs through testing

 Embedded